rahulkumaran/clienc/README.md

     virtualenv venv

+(3) Then to make sure you enter your virtual environment, enter the following command.

+    . venv/bin/activate

-(3) Then type the command below, in order to make sure that the changes you do in your file are directly reflected in your virtual environment.
+(4) Then type the command below, in order to make sure that the changes you do in your file are directly reflected in your virtual environment.

     pip install --editable .

-(4) Finally type the below command to make sure that you get a list of the functionalities available in the following program
+(5) Finally type the below command to make sure that you get a list of the functionalities available in the following program

     clienc --help